On polygon numbers of circle graphs and distance hereditary graphs: Algorithmic Implications

 It can be seen from the analysis of \cite{ES} as previously described, that if $m_x$ for prime nodes is bounded by a small constant then the running time of the algorithm depends on that bound rather than on $k$.
 In that case the algorithm, when run on the standard split decomposition tree of a circle graph $G=(V,E)$ and $k=|V|$, returns a polygon representation of $G$ with the minimum number of corners in $O(|V|)$ time.
 Therefore, $\gp(G)$ can be computed in linear time whenever the number of markers in each prime node of the standard split decomposition tree of $G$ is bounded by a constant, for example, for prime circle graphs, the standard split decomposition trees of which have no marker vertices, and for distance hereditary graphs, the standard split decomposition trees of which have no prime nodes.

 By virtue of Theorem \ref{dh}, we now have two linear time algorithms for computing $\gp(G)$ and $an(G)$ of a distance hereditary graph $G$.
-For connected graphs, first, the algorithm of \cite{ES} runs in linear time for distance hereditary graphs as mentioned in the previous paragraph and, second, the linear time algorithm of \cite{Dahlhaus} for constructing the standard split decomposition tree of a graph can be combined with a simple pruning algorithm to solve the same problem.
-Disconnected graphs can be handled by Theorem \ref{disc} and the observation that the asteroidal number of a disconnected graph is the maximum of the asteroidal numbers of its connected components.
+For connected graphs, first, the algorithm of \cite{ES} runs in linear time for distance hereditary graphs as mentioned in the previous paragraph and, second, the linear time algorithms of \cite{CMR} and \cite{Dahlhaus} for constructing the standard split decomposition tree of a graph can be combined with a simple pruning algorithm to solve the same problem.
+Disconnected graphs can be handled by the formula given in \cite{ES} for the polygon number of a graph in terms of the polygon numbers of its connected components, and the observation that the asteroidal number of a disconnected graph is the maximum of the asteroidal numbers of its connected components or two if each connected component is a clique.
 The most efficient algorithm previously known for the asteroidal number of a distance hereditary graph is the $O(|V|^3 + |V|^{3/2} |E| )$ algorithm of \cite{aster} for the asteroidal number of $G=(V,E)$ where $G$ is in the class of HHD-free graphs, a superclass of distance hereditary graphs.